Keepnet Labs Logo

 Key Threats Mitigated by Security Awareness Training

 A well-informed workforce is a strong line of defense against cyber threats.
-Security Awareness Training helps employees recognize and respond to some of the most common attack methods, significantly reducing security incidents.
+Security awareness training software helps employees recognize and respond to some of the most common attack methods, significantly reducing security incidents.

 Let’s break down how training protects against phishing, social engineering, and insider threats.